obah2008/Intrusion-detection/Log ingestion/Writing Splunk queries and Suricata detection rules.md

     - RDP
     - SSH

-the src_ip field determines what source IP address suricata looks for, This field can be a single address or a range of addresses or we can specify traffic from our internal network{$HOME_NET} or external network{$EXTERNAL_NET}
+the src_ip field determines what source IP address suricata looks for, This field can be a single address or a range of addresses or we can specify traffic from our internal network{$HOME_NET} or external network{$EXTERNAL_NET}, it can also have the value any, meaning all IP addresses that match the rules other parameters

+src_port field specifies what port suricata monitors

+->/<-> specify the packet flow

+dest_ip similar to src_ip but specifies the destination IP address

+dest_port Specifies the destination Port to be monitored

+options, they are contained in the parenthesis after the dest_port field, consisting of keyword value pairs separated by a paremthesis.
+It defines detection logic, metadata, and behavioral actions applied when the rule header matches network traffic.

+Some of the key pairs suricata uses are:

+- Option	Description
+- content	Matches a specific string or byte pattern in the payload.
+- nocase	Makes content match case-insensitive.
+- offset	Sets where in the payload to begin searching.
+- depth	    Limits how far into the payload to search.